kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

 If the feature is reenabled again, the node resources can be hot plugged in again.
-Cluster will be automatically udpated with the new resource information.
+Cluster will be automatically updated with the new resource information.

 ###### Are there any tests for feature enablement/disablement?